itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 1.2.9 Calculate

-​	This section of the program is dedicated to calculating the parameters *VpiL* and *VpiLoss*.
+​This section of the program is dedicated to calculating the parameters *VpiL* and *VpiLoss*.

-​	You should first extract the parameters for transmission loss and the real part of effective refractive index.
+​You should first extract the parameters for transmission loss and the real part of effective refractive index.

-​	The filename `0_effective index_Real.csv` is automatically generated for the n-V data file.
+​The filename `0_effective index_Real.csv` is automatically generated for the n-V data file.
 The initial `0`  indicates the electrode number, which changes when extracting current from different electrodes.
 Therefore, iterate from 0 to 9 to locate the saved n-V data files.

 ```python
 neff_file = os.path.join(neff_real_folder, "0_effective index_Real.csv")